solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 from the validator with the same pubkey will be simply ignored.
 We allow `RestartHeaviestFork` to change until the validator exits `wen restart phase`.

+### Handling multiple epochs

+Even though it's not very common that an outage happens across an epoch boundary, we do need to prepare for this rare case.
+Because the main purpose of `wen restart` is to make everyone reach aggrement, the following choices are made:

+* Every validator only handles 2 epochs, any validator will discard slots which belong to an epoch which is > 1 epoch away from its root.
+If a validator has very old root so it can't proceed, it will exit and report error.

+* The stake weight of each slot is calculated using the epoch the slot is in.
+If a validator is missing epoch stakes for a new epoch, it will use the epoch stakes of its root to approximate the results, and update all calculation once the first bank has been accepted in the new epoch.

 ## Backwards Compatibilityz

 This change is backward compatible with previous versions, because validators